tindandelion/carnd-advanced-lane-detection-p4/README.md

 the notebook.
 There are 2 main classes that do the work of lane detection and approximation, `Convolver` and `LaneTracker`, described below.

-The `Convolver` class is responsibe for finding the lane line points in an image.
+The `Convolver` class is responsibe for finding the lane line points in individual images.
 To do that, I split the image into 9 horizontal layers, sum up all the pixels by Y axis to obtain the 1-dimensional array, and then apply a convolution operation with the 50-pixel window to maximize the effect of "hot pixels".
-Then, I identify the peaks in the resulting convolved signal, separately for left and right lanes.
+Then, I identify the peaks in the resulting convolved signal, separately for left and right lane boundaries.
 To reduce the noise, I only search for the peaks in the 200-pixel window, the center of which is obtained from the previously found peaks.

 The X-coordinates for left and right lane lines are stored in the instance of `LaneTracker` class, which keeps track of line points across approx. 10 last frames.
-This class is also responsible for fitting the 2nd order polynomial that approximates the lane.
-Instead of approximating left and right lane boundaries separately, I decided to approximate the middle line, given that the width of the lane is constant.
+This class is also responsible for fitting the 2nd order polynomial that approximates the entire lane.
+Instead of approximating left and right lane boundaries separately, I decided to track the middle line, given that the width of the lane is constant (the width value is found during the initialization of the `Convolver` instance).
 This approach allows for a smoother approximation, because both left and right boundary points contribute collectively to the end result.

 ### Lane curvature and vehicle position

-As soon as I have the coefficients of the 2nd order polynomial that approximates the lane, I can calculate the approximate curvature of the lane and the position of the vehicle with respect to center.
+As soon as I have the coefficients of the polynomial that approximates the lane, I can calculate the approximate curvature of the lane and the position of the vehicle with respect to the center.
 This is done as a part of the final stage in the processing pipeline, represented by the class `VisualizeLane` (cell
 #12).
 The value in pixels is converted to metric values using the coefficients
 `ym_per_pix` and `xm_per_pix`, respectively.
 The code for these calculations is located in methods `curvature()` and `off_center()` of the `VisualizeLane` class.

 ### Lane visualization